 Income Surveys may be used to ascertain whether or not a CDBGfunded activity which is designed to benefit a particular area qualifies as primarily benefiting Low/Mod persons.
-CDBG Income Limits by family size are available from HCD based on data updated annually by HUD.
+Income limits by family size are available from HCD based on data updated annually by HUD.
 This information is provided by city and county.
 All survey methodology must be approved by HCD prior to the start of the survey.
 HCD will accept surveys that are no more than 3 years old.
 Completed surveys and documented approval by HCD must be a permanent part of project records and be accessible and available for review upon request.

-CPD Notice 19-02 CPD Notice 14-13
+CPD Notice 19-02

-CDBG Income Limits
+HUD Income Limits

-Detailed information on properly conducting Income Surveys can be found in HUD Notices CPD-14-13 and CPD-19-02.
+Detailed information on properly conducting Income Surveys can be found on in HUD Notice CPD-19-02.